How to Use Instagram Photo Comments and Hide Unwanted Ones

 Why do Instagram image comments show as blank or photo unavailable?

-That is a rollout and app-version caching bug, not your account.
+That is a rollout and app-version caching bug.
+Your account is fine.
 When a commenter is on a newer app build than the viewer, the image fails to load, so update the app or check on another device.

 Can I turn off image comments on my post?